hubmapconsortium/ingest-validation-tools/script-docs/README-validate_upload.py.md

   --add_notes           Append a context note to error reports.

 Typical usage:
-  --tsv_paths: Used to validate Sample metadata TSVs.
-(Because it does not check references, should not be used to validate Dataset metadata TSVs.)

   --local_directory: Used by lab before upload, and on Globus after upload.

   --local_directory + --dataset_ignore_globs + --upload_ignore_globs: